Testing stimulated emission photon directions: STED microscopy based tests

 \section{STED microscopy based tests}

 Stimulated emission depletion (STED) microscopy~\cite{STED} improves resolution by reducing size of excited dot with donought-like depletion beam from second laser as in Fig. \ref{dirs}.
-It uses fluorescent dye being approximately 3 level medium: excitation with one laser from 0 to 2, then fast relaxation to 1, then deexcitation from 1 to 0 with slightly lower wavelength - usually through just spontaneous emission observed by microscope lens.
+It uses fluorescent dye being approximately 3 level medium: excited with one laser from 0 to 2, then fast relaxation to 1, then deexcitation from 1 to 0 with slightly longer wavelength - usually through just spontaneous emission observed by microscope lens.

-In STED we additionally speedup this deexcitation through stimulated emission with additional laser of frequency for $1\to 0$ transition - reducing the number of photons from this region observed by microscope lens focused on spontaneous emission, this way allowing to increase microscope resolution.
+In STED we additionally speedup this deexcitation through stimulated emission by second: depletion laser of frequency for $1\to 0$ transition - actively reducing the number of photons from doughnut-shaped region.
+This way the final excited dot is smaller, increasing microscope resolution for lens focused on stimulated emission of the dye.

-While spontaneous emission photons should have a random direction, \textbf{the question of concern is direction of such stimulated emission photons: toward $(\leftarrow)$ or outward $(\rightarrow)$ the laser?} Textbooks assume the latter, discussion here based on CPT symmetry suggests the former.
-There might be also a different angle, what also could be tested experimentally.
+While spontaneous emission photons should have a random direction, \textbf{the question of concern is direction of stimulated emission photons: $(\rightarrow)$ forward ano/or $(\leftarrow)$ backward?} Textbooks assume forward, discussion here based on CPT symmetry suggests backward as fundamental, and forward as its consequence (Fig. \ref{test}).
+Therefore, both can be true, the question to verify is existence of backward $(\leftarrow)$.
+All tests require laser without built-in forward optical isolator, and rather powered by reversed bias.